adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 3. Sniff any data from the cluster that comes to the compromised server, including secrets, thanks to the new agent.
 4. Get access to remote S3 backups.

 In order to mitigate any risk of critical data leak, you may use data encryption whenever is possible.
 K3s offer it [natively for etcd](https://docs.k3s.io/security/secrets-encryption).
-Longhorn (treated later) also offer it [natively for volumes](https://longhorn.io/docs/latest/advanced-resources/security/volume-encryption/) (including backups).
+Longhorn also offer it [natively for volumes](https://longhorn.io/docs/latest/advanced-resources/security/volume-encryption/) (including backups).

 {{</ tab >}}
 {{< tab tabName="Global" >}}